 Payment in full (including previous balances) is due upon notification of tuition and fee charges, but no later than the first day of the course session/term or the program payment deadline.
 Any previous outstanding balances must be paid at that time as well.

-Payment made on or after the first day of the course session or the program payment deadline is considered late, and balances may be subject to a late payment fee and/or other penalties and action (including withdrawal).
+Payment made after the first day of the course session or the program payment deadline is considered late, and balances may be subject to a late payment fee and/or other penalties and action (including withdrawal).

 The various ways to pay bills are listed below, not all options are available for all programs.
 See the notes section for details.